 The findings made there since that time include stone tools of the Paleolithic, Mesolithic and Neolithic periods, as well as Neolithic pottery, bone and shell objects.
 The findings are important evidence for the transition from the Paleolithic to the Neolithic era way of life in Greece.

-The climate during the time the tit was occupied by humans included three ice ages and two warm periods, the first dated to around 60,000 years ago.
+The climate during the time that it was occupied by humans included three ice ages and two warmer periods, the first dated to around 60,000 years ago.

 Neolithic residents of the cave ate wheat and cultivated barley, olives, lentils and wild pear, among others.
 They ate some meat, mostly from domesticated sheep and goats (which account for 60 percent of the bones found), and also kept cattle, pigs and at least one dog.

 About 11 percent of the bones found at the cave belong to deer, wild boars, bears, hares, wildcats and badgers, all of which were hunted.
 Bones from a bear, for example, astoundingly still bear knife marks.